microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/organizationsettings-list-pronounssettings.md

 doc_type: apiPageType
 ---

-# Get pronounsSettings
+# List pronounsSettings
 Namespace: microsoft.graph

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-Read the properties and relationships of a [pronounsSettings](../resources/pronounssettings.md) object.
+Get the properties of a [pronounsSettings](../resources/pronounssettings.md) object for displaying or returning pronouns in an organization.

 ## Permissions

 One of the following permissions is required to call this API.
 To learn more, including how to choose permissions, see [Permissions](/graph/permissions-reference).

 |Permission type|Permissions (from least to most privileged)|